Itô calculus

 Important results of Itô calculus include the integration by parts formula and Itô's lemma, which is a change of variables formula.
 These differ from the formulas of standard calculus, due to quadratic variation terms.
 This can be contrasted to the Stratonovich integral as an alternative formulation; it does follow the chain rule, and does not require Itô's lemma.
 The two integral forms can be converted to one-another.
 The Stratonovich integral is obtained as the limiting form of a Riemann sum that employs the average of stochastic variable over each small timestep, whereas the Itô integral considers it only at the beginning.

 In mathematical finance, the described evaluation strategy of the integral is conceptualized as that we are first deciding what to do, then observing the change in the prices.
 The integrand is how much stock we hold, the integrator represents the movement of the prices, and the integral is how much money we have in total including what our stock is worth, at any given moment.
 The prices of stocks and other traded financial assets can be modeled by stochastic processes such as Brownian motion or, more often, geometric Brownian motion (see Black–Scholes).
 Then, the Itô stochastic integral represents the payoff of a continuous-time trading strategy consisting of holding an amount H_{t} of the stock at time t.
 In this situation, the condition that H is adapted corresponds to the necessary restriction that the trading strategy can only make use of the available information at any time.
 This prevents the possibility of unlimited gains through clairvoyance: buying the stock just before each uptick in the market and selling before each downtick.
-Similarly, the condition that H is adapted implies that the stochastic integral will not diverge when calculated as a limit of Riemann sums (Revuz & Yor 1999).
+Similarly, the condition that H is adapted implies that the stochastic integral will not diverge when calculated as a limit of Riemann sums.